 On the other hand, some private loans out there are decent, but many are extremely unattractive.
 Try to avoid private loans with extremely high interest rates coupled with an overly burdensome loan repayment plan.
 Often, these predatory loans also feature hidden fees and serious penalties written into the contract language.

 Private loan interest rates can range anywhere from 2.5 percent to more than 8 percent.
 Taking a loan with a higher interest rate means that you could end up with a small loan ballooning into a financial nightmare.
 Read the fine print of all private loans to ensure you’re getting a fair deal and check out our reviews of the best online loan sites.

 Although student loan debt can be tough, you can take a proactive approach about it.
-Refinancing your loan makes a lot of sense if you’ve established a good credit history after you’ve graduated.
+Refinancing your student loan makes a lot of sense if you’ve established a good credit history after you’ve graduated.
 When you refinance, you may be able to lower your monthly payment costs while also reducing your overall interest rate.
 Generally speaking, a credit score of 640 or higher means you should look into your refinancing options to see if your loan costs can be reduced.
 It’s also possible to refinance your student loans multiple times.
 Online loan providers like SoFi and Credible specialize in refinancing student loans.

 Unfortunately, even with stellar grades, many students won’t receive a full ride for university, which means that student loans are often necessary.
 Both parents and students often harbor this misconception, which means they’re usually in for a shock when they realize how much college will actually cost.
 In fact, only 1 percent of students have 90 percent of their education paid for through scholarships, leaving many to pay tens of thousands of dollars.